alwinvargh/ConnectCircle/README.md

 ### Configuration

 Run the `admin_tool.sh` script from the server directory with permissions for executing the script.
-This script is used for configuring the admin account, creating the initial communities, and other settings.
 ```bash
 ./admin_tool.sh
 ```